Saint Library

 1933

-Dismissed from her teaching post by Nazi anti-Jewish legislation; entered the Discalced Carmelite convent in Cologne, taking the religious name Teresa Benedicta of the Cross.
+Dismissed from her teaching post by Nazi anti-Jewish legislation; entered the Discalced Carmelite convent in Cologne, taking the religious name Teresa Benedicta of the Cross — chosen as a symbol of her willingness to embrace the cross of her Jewish heritage.

 1942